openvinotoolkit/open_model_zoo/demos/python_demos/single_human_pose_estimation_demo/README.md

                         path to model of human pose estimator in xml format -i INPUT [INPUT ...], --input INPUT [INPUT ...]
                         Required.
 An input to process.
-The input must be a single image, a folder of images or anything that cv2.VideoCapture can process -loop                 Optional.
+The input must be a single image, a folder of images or anything that cv2.VideoCapture can process.
+  -loop                 Optional.
 Enable reading the input in a loop -d DEVICE, --device DEVICE
                         Specify the target to infer on CPU or GPU